agutnik76/springboot-websock-rabbit/README.md

 # springboot-websock-rabbit
-spring boot primitive chat app with websocket communication and rabbitmq as a broker.
+spring boot chat app with websocket communication and rabbitmq as a broker. spring security connected to enable message broadcast from broker to specific client.